Rui-K/BIM.js/README.md

 # BIM.js
-Trying to use IFC.js to create BIM model
+Trying to create BIM model and establish a platform